Perly Consulting │ Beck Eco

 OVERVIEW

 AI-driven brand asset generation has matured into proven enterprise infrastructure.
 The core question for marketing and creative teams is no longer whether these tools work, but how to deploy them within governance frameworks that keep pace with their output.
 Platforms from Adobe, Canva, and Bynder now offer GA tooling for creating, resizing, and varying visual brand materials -- logos, templates, promotional imagery, social content -- while enforcing brand guidelines at generation time.
 Named deployments across CPG, retail, financial services, entertainment, real estate, and agency holdcos have demonstrated measurable gains: production hours cut in half, creative workload reductions of 60%, and cost savings that justify rapid rollout.
 The technology is accessible and the ROI is documented.
 What constrains broader adoption is organizational, consumer perception, and regulatory -- not technical.
-Legal ambiguity around AI-generated asset ownership, US Copyright Office assertions that training constitutes infringement without licensing, mandatory human-in-the-loop compliance reviews, consumer trust erosion when AI-generated content is visible (4x more likely to lose trust than build it), and the risk of AI amplifying existing brand inconsistencies have hardened into non-negotiable deployment prerequisites.
-Governance is now the ceiling-setter, and teams that lack mature brand frameworks, legal clarity on training-data licensing, and strategies to manage consumer perception of AI-generated materials will struggle to capture the efficiency gains that early adopters have already proven out.
+Legal ambiguity around AI-generated asset ownership, US Copyright Office assertions that training constitutes infringement without licensing, mandatory human-in-the-loop compliance reviews, and consumer trust erosion when AI-generated content is visible have hardened into non-negotiable deployment prerequisites.
+A fundamental adoption ceiling emerged in H1 2026: 55% of consumers view brands less favorably when they perceive AI-generated visuals, and performance marketers are reversing course toward human-created and user-generated content as AI asset deployment shows diminishing returns.
+Governance and consumer authenticity requirements are now the binding constraints on scale, not technical capability.

 CURRENT LANDSCAPE